monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Don't worry that i'm using ubuntu, this is relevant to all OS's, if you're a windows user, please open a powershell window.
 Do take a look at the video description as most of the commands we’re going to use can be found there.
 Feel free to copy and paste along with this video.

-Let's start by typing ''gpg --version'' and pressing enter.
+Let's start by typing `gpg --version` and pressing enter.
 If you're not familiar with using the command line, please remember, you need to hit enter each time for the terminal to read your input.

 If you weren't sure if you had it installed, this is a pretty good test.
 This command will print some interesting information, including the version, the licence, the home directory for gpg and the supported algorithms

 Now we've confirmed that it's installed, we're going to create our very own set of keys.

 keys typically come in pairs, a private key and a public key.
 In simple terms, a private key is one which you use to prove who you are and a public key is one which is used to tell other people who you are.
-It's a pretty simple system, but has deep roots in cryptography. if you're interested in reading a little more about the fundamentals, check out the link entitled 'How PGP Works' - https://users.ece.cmu.edu/~adrian/630-f04/PGP-intro.html
+It's a pretty simple system, but has deep roots in cryptography. if you're interested in reading a little more about the fundamentals, check out the link entitled [How PGP Works] (https://users.ece.cmu.edu/~adrian/630-f04/PGP-intro.html)

-to generate our own set of keys we're going to use the command 'gpg --full-generate-key', don't forget to include the hyphens
+to generate our own set of keys we're going to use the command `gpg --full-generate-key`, don't forget to include the hyphens

 First it will ask you what kind of key you would like to create, for the purpose of this video we'll be using the default option 'RSA', so we'll select option 1. next it will ask you about the level of encryption you require, the larger the number the more data is used to generate the keys. more data generally means more secure. we're going to choose 4096 bit because... why not